Recovery

 Kidney Stone, Undescended, No Symptoms

-There are 4 types of kidney stones.
-Eighty percent are calcium stones.
-The other 3 types include uric acid stones, struvite stones (from a preceding infection), and rarely, cystine stones.
-Your kidney stone is still in the kidney.
-There is no way to predict how long it will be before it breaks free and causes any symptoms.
+Eighty percent of kidney stones are calcium stones.
+The other three types include uric acid stones, struvite stones, and cystine stones.
+Your kidney stone is still in your kidney.
+There's no way to predict how long it will be before it breaks free and causes symptoms.